Phurga/obsidian_vault/concepts/composition, structure, function.md

 ![[Noss1990_IndicatorsMonitoring_biodiversity_multi_dimensional.png|400]]

 see [[noss indicators]] for operational indicators related to this classification
->[!warning]
->[[Franklin1981_Ecologicalcharacteristics]] focused on forests, to which structure would make much more common sense (than the expanded meaning for concepts such as genetic structure).

 ### modern use of the concept
 [[ecosystem integrity]] retrieves this three dimensions